Path-based Algebraic Foundations of Graph Query Languages: Connecting the path algebra with GQL

 A well-know advantage of having a query algebra is that it facilitates query optimization.
 Particularly, the query engine can perform logical optimizations (e.g., predicate pushdown, column pruning) and physical optimizations (e.g., better join strategies).

 The classical example of logical optimization is pushing filters~\cite{garcia2008database}.
 For example, the query plan show in Figure \ref{fig:qtreeBALgebraOptA} can be optimized by pushing down the selection $\sigma_{first.name = ``Moe"}$.
 The optimized query plan is shown in Figure \ref{fig:qtreeBALgebraOptB}.
-Note that this change allows us in advance to reduce the number of intermediate results (paths), and consequently reduce the number of join comparisons.
+Note that this change allows us to reduce the number of intermediate results (paths) in advance, and consequently, reduce the number of join comparisons.

 The introduction of selectors and restrictors have opened the door to new types of rewritings.
 For instance, the expression

 can be used to obtain the shortest paths satisfying the regular expression $\code{Knows+}$.
 However, this expression just works well when the target graph does not contain cycles for the edges labeled with $\code{Knows}$.
 The equivalence also applies if the implementation of $\phi_{Walk}$ limits the recursion to a given length of paths, long enough to return all the shortest paths.
 Otherwise, the equivalence does not apply.
 Instead of the above, the optimization engine can produce the algebra expression